 A carburetor has a similar function inside a car engine compared to a generator.
 As we have mentioned previously a carburetor is essential if you want to control your fuel consumption, it equally distributes your air-fuel mixture, and the more the throttle is open, the larger the air-fuel mixture will be released and your vehicle will accelerate at an instantaneous pace.
 On the other end, a fuel injection works quite differently.

-A fuel injection system consists of a series of fuel injectors, oxygen sensors coupled with an electric fuel pump, and a system that allows for pressure to be regulated efficiently.
+A fuel injection system consists of a series of fuel injectors, oxygen sensors coupled with an electric fuel pump, and a system allowing pressure to be regulated efficiently.
 An integrated computer monitors how much fuel is being dispatched to the cylinders.
 You all might be wondering; both the carburetor and fuel injection are serving the same purpose, right?
 Yes, but they function quite differently.
-That is because in a fuel injection a pump primarily delivers fuel whereas in a carburetor there is the mixing of fuel and air.
+That is because in a fuel injection, a pump primarily delivers fuel whereas in a carburetor there is the mixing of fuel and air.

 2. How can you save fuel consumption using alternative energy sources?